srid/ema/docs/guide/tailwind.md

 TODO

+- the helper does this:
     - Use CDN in dev mode
-- Use shim in static mode for better lighthouse score
+    - Use twind shim in static mode for better lighthouse score
+- also uses blaze html